-GDCCs have been used in SAMPL3-7 and there is much experimental data [9, 43, 59, 72] and insight available.
-This family of hosts bind guests with a hydrophobic moiety that fits the pocket and a hydrophilic group which points out towards the solvent [9].

-The GDCCs have been shown to bind diverse guests varying in polarity, positively and negatively charged, as well as organic cations and anions [9, 73, 74].
-The latter has been shown for OA, where binding thermodynamics is sensitive to the concentration and type of anions present.
-Shifts in binding enthalpies and free energies of approximately 10 kcal/mol and 2 kcal/mol respectively [50] have been observed and attributed to the competition between guests and anions leading to entropy-enthalpy trade-offs [9, 50].
-In addition, experimental and computational simulation results show that de-wetting of GDCCs leads to increased guest affinity, because water cannot compete for the pocket [59, 72].
+GDCCs have been used in SAMPL3-7 and there is much experimental data [9, 43, 63, 76] and insight available.
+This family of 353 hosts bind guests with a hydrophobic moiety that fits the pocket and a hydrophilic group which points out towards the solvent [9].
+354 The GDCCs have been shown to bind diverse guests varying in polarity, positively and negatively charged, as well as organic 355 cations and anions [9, 77, 78].
+The latter has been shown for OA, where binding thermodynamics is sensitive to the concen-356 tration and type of anions present.
+Shifts in binding enthalpies and free energies of approximately 10 kcal/mol and 2 kcal/mol 357 respectively [54] have been observed and attributed to the competition between guests and anions leading to entropy-enthalpy 358 trade-offs [9, 54].
+In addition, experimental and computational simulation results show that de-wetting of GDCCs leads to in-359 creased guest affinity, because water cannot compete for the pocket [63, 76].
+360

 In the presence of elongated guests, such as a long aliphatic chain, two OA hosts can encapsulate a guest forming a ternary complex.
-This phenomena is more likely to occur as polarity decreases for the groups at both ends of the guest [73].
+This phenomena is more likely to occur as polarity decreases for the groups at both ends of the guest [77].
 However, as described earlier in section 3.5, SAMPL7 was designed around systems which exhibit 1:1 binding.
-Isothermal titration calorimetry (ITC) experiments have shown that short-chain fatty acids, amphiphilic molecules, and large polarizable anions form 1:1 complexes [72], as do the guests reported here.
+Isothermal titration calorimetry (ITC) experiments have shown that short-chain fatty acids, amphiphilic molecules, and large polarizable anions form 1:1 complexes [76], as do the guests reported here.

-Previous work has proposed benchmarking free energy calculations on host-guest systems; for GDCCs, the proposed benchmark included OA binding to guests with adamantane, aromatic, and saturated cyclic carboxylates.
-These host-guest systems were chosen because of the broad range of binding free energy values produced, and because both host and guests are small and rigid enough to confidently converge binding free energy calculations [9].
-Several key challenges were highlighted by prior work: (1) a tight entry/exit portal may create a barrier and prevent entry or exit of guests with bulky hydrophobic cores.
-Hence, this can hinder sampling of guests leading to convergence problems.
-(2) It is important to ensure adequate host conformational sampling (though the motions may be slow), particularly of the propionoic acid groups.
-Benzoic acid flips (at the rim of the cavity) have also been reported from several simulations [3, 9, 61], though these have not been verified experimentally and may be irrelevant to binding thermodynamics.
-However, it has been noted that the benzoic acid flips might be an important challenge in some force fields.
-(3) Waters move only slowly into and out of the cavity, with the number fluctuating over tens of nanoseconds [9, 75].
-(4) Salt concentration and buffer conditions may modulate binding to GDCCs.
-Additionally, (5) charged guests may introduce finite-size artifacts.
-(6) Strong electrostatic interactions could result in modified protonation states of the
+Previous work has proposed benchmarking free energy calculations on host-guest systems; for GDCCs, the proposed bench-366 mark included OA binding to guests with adamantane, aromatic, and saturated cyclic carboxylates.
+These host-guest systems 367 were chosen because of the broad range of binding free energy values produced, and because both host and guests are small 368 and rigid enough to confidently converge binding free energy calculations [9].
+Several key challenges were highlighted by prior 369 work: (a) a tight entry/exit portal may create a barrier and prevent entry or exit of guests with bulky hydrophobic cores.
+Hence, 370 this can hinder sampling of guests leading to convergence problems. (b) It is important to ensure adequate host conformational 371 sampling (though the motions may be slow), particularly of the propionoic acid groups.
+Benzoic acid flips (at the rim of the 372 cavity) have also been reported from several simulations [3, 9, 65], though these have not been verified experimentally and 373 may be irrelevant to binding thermodynamics.
+However, it has been noted that the benzoic acid flips might be an important 374 challenge in some force fields. (c) Waters move only slowly into and out of the cavity, with the number fluctuating over tens of nanoseconds [9, 79]. (d) Salt concentration and buffer conditions may modulate binding to GDCCs.
+Additionally, (e) charged guests may introduce finite-size artifacts. (f) Strong electrostatic interactions could result in modified protonation states of the host and/or guest.
+Acidic guests could be protonated, or two of the propionate groups could retain an acidic proton because they are in close proximity and can hydrogen bond.
+At the rim of the cavity a guest may also modulate protonation state of the neighboring carboxylates.